 Components of Refrigerator

 Refrigerators are powered by their compressors.
-They work with refrigerants, which is a compound typically found in either a fluid or gaseous state.
+They work with refrigerants, which a compounds typically found in either a fluid or gaseous state.
 It readily absorbs heat from the environment and can provide refrigeration or air conditioning when combined with other components such as compressors and evaporators.
-Refrigerant is circulated throughout the system and pressure is added to the warm part of the circuit, making the refrigerant hot.
+The refrigerant is circulated throughout the system and pressure is added to the warm part of the circuit, making the refrigerant hot.
 Compressors use heat and pressure to increase the temperature and pressure of the vaporized refrigerant.
 Compressors used in refrigeration are of different types.
-A single refrigeration unit can have three different types of compressors: reciprocating, rotary and centrifugal.
+A single refrigeration unit can have three different types of compressors: reciprocating, rotary, and centrifugal.

 When the compressor raises the pressure, the refrigerant becomes gaseous and heats up.
 The cooled air is then passed through the coils outside the refrigerator.
 Due to its warmer temperature, the gas in the coils is cooled and returns to liquid form when it comes in contact with the air outside.
 In the interior of the unit, the high-pressure liquid is directed through the coils, and after passing through them, the refrigerant absorbs the heat from the air inside.
 The refrigerant then evaporates and is then sent back for another cycle of evaporation and compressor.

 In a refrigeration system heat is transferred to another medium, such as air or water, from the refrigerant with the help of condensers.
 Condensers are made up of coiled tubes.
 The compressor of a domestic refrigerator is located at the back.
 The condenser condenses vaporized refrigerant, converting it back to a liquid state.